flimflam-austin/hugo-cms-test/content/quick_reads/20180326-18-03-25-stock-market-worries/index.md

       ## Some Perspective

-      * Despite the stock market’s recent struggles, the **Dow remains up about 30% since Trump’s election**.
+      * Despite the stock market’s recent struggles, the**Dow remains up about 30% since Trump’s election**.

       * The Dow closed at 19,827 on Inauguration Day, Jan.
 20, 2017, which means the Dow is still up 3,700 points in the ‘Trump rally.’
     _key: card-6-a8c48d41-7658-467c-9964-10ee0e6d5505
   - order: 6
+    useCheckmark: true
     body: >-
       Setting the tone for the trading week?
 The Trump Admin. says its not bluffing, vowing to push ahead on China tariffs despite market turbulence.